SuperDARN/pyDARNio/docs/index.md

 - FITACF
 - GRID
 - MAP
+- SND

 As well as Borealis HDF5 files:

-- IQDAT
+- antennas_iq
-- BeamIQ
+- bfiq
-- RAWACF
+- rawacf

 There is also utilities for converting Borealis files to SuperDARN DMAP file structures.